-Germany Doesn't Have a Playbook for a Nazi-Sympathizing Parliament
+Germany Doesn't Have a Playbook for a Nazi-Sympathizing Opposition

 Argument

-Germany Doesn’t Have a Playbook for a Nazi-Sympathizing Parliament
+Germany Doesn’t Have a Playbook for a Nazi-Sympathizing Opposition

-A far-right party could soon be the leader of Angela Merkel’s official opposition, with uncertain consequences for German democracy.
+A far-right party has entered Germany's parliament, with uncertain consequences for the country's democracy.

 In Germany, every public issue eventually manifests itself in soccer, the country’s obsessive pastime.
 The questions surrounding the entry of a far-right party in the Bundestag, Germany’s parliament, are no exception.